Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 This somewhat complicated list of possible processing options is typical of this precipitation-hardening stainless steel subgroup.

-For some of these alloys, a refrigeration step (e.g., -50oC/-60oC for eight hours) is always necessary to transform them to a stable austenitic/martensitic structure, although the two most commonly used alloys, FV520 and 17/7PH, do not require refrigeration to develop optimum properties. (*However, the optimum in one application may not necessarily be the optimum combination of properties for another application.)
+A refrigeration step (e.g., -50oC/-60oC for eight hours) is always necessary for some of these alloys to transform them into a stable austenitic/martensitic structure.
+However, the two most commonly used alloys, FV520 and 17/7PH, do not require refrigeration to develop optimum properties. (*However, the optimum in one application may not necessarily be the optimum combination of properties for another application.)

-These alloys have a fully austenitic matrix, so their hardness comes from the precipitates that form on aging.
-The most common alloy in this subgroup is A286; sources also cite 17-10 P, but this is not a popular alloy with very limited availability.
-For precipitation, the former is alloyed with molybdenum, aluminum, titanium, vanadium, and boron.
+These alloys have a fully austenitic matrix, so their hardness comes from sediments that form on aging.
+The most common alloy in this subgroup is A286; sources also cite 17-10 P, but this is not a popular alloy with minimal availability.
+The former is alloyed with Molybdenum, aluminum, titanium, vanadium, and b for precipitationoron.
 It would be referred to as “15-26” PH, using the system for referring to the other PH alloys.
 In 17-10 P, phosphorus is the precipitate-forming element; see summary table below, which is suggested to affect its weldability adversely.

 Austenitic alloys maintain their austenitic structures through annealing and subsequent hardening via aging.
 At the annealing temperature of 1095oC –1120oC, the precipitation hardening phase dissolves and remains in solution during rapid cooling.